gaozhihan/gaozhihan.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: The Hong Kong University of Science and Technology (HKUST)
+  - name: The Hong Kong University of Science and Technology
     url: https://hkust.edu.hk/

 # Short bio (displayed in user profile at end of posts)